21 Savage: Early life

 Shéyaa Bin Abraham-Joseph was born on October 22, 1992 at Newham University Hospital in Plaistow, London, to British parents Heather Carmillia Joseph and Kevin Cornelius Emmons.
 His family is of Caribbean descent; his mother's family is from Dominica, and his father's is from Saint Vincent and the Grenadines, while his paternal grandfather was Haitian.
 Abraham-Joseph considers himself African-American.
+American rapper Young Nudy is his cousin.
 His father and twin sisters, dance choreographers Kyra and Jayda Davis, continue to live in London, where his father works for Westminster City Council.

 Abraham-Joseph's parents separated early in his life, and he moved at age seven with his mother to Atlanta, Georgia.
 In June 2005, at age 12, he returned to the United Kingdom for his uncle's funeral, stayed for a month, and then went back to Atlanta on an H-4 visa on July 22, 2005, which allegedly expired a year later.
 He had a brother, Quantivayus ("Tay-Man"), who died in a shooting after an attempted drug deal.

 In seventh grade at Stone Mountain Middle School, Abraham-Joseph was placed on probation for gun possession.
 Following a probation violation in eighth grade, he was expelled from the DeKalb County School District.
 This led him to begin attending schools around the Atlanta metropolitan area before being sent to a juvenile detention center.
 After being released from the juvenile detention center, he completed eighth grade through an alternative program before finishing a semester of high school, but dropped out in his freshman year following multiple exclusions that he said "exhausted" him.
 After dropping out, he joined a local street gang affiliated with the wider Bloods gang and became a full-time drug dealer, mainly selling cannabis.
 He also regularly took part in other criminal activities, including robbery and car theft, although he was only arrested once after contraband was found in a car he was driving.
-In 2011, when he was 19, his "right-hand man" Larry, was killed in a shootout.
+In 2011, when he was 19, his right-hand man was killed in a shootout.
 In 2013, during an attempted robbery on his 21st birthday, Abraham-Joseph was shot six times by rival gang members, and his best friend Johnny was killed.